SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: More details of Evaluation

 \subsubsection{Adopted to Other Models}

-Fig.~\ref{fig:case_trans} presents qualitative results demonstrating the transferability of \saferedirector to a diverse set of community diffusion models, including SD v1.5, Any v3, DL v1, OJ v1, RV v1.4, and WD v1.3.
+Figure~\ref{fig:case_trans} presents qualitative results demonstrating the transferability of \saferedirector to a diverse set of community diffusion models, including SD v1.5, Any v3, DL v1, OJ v1, RV v1.4, and WD v1.3.
 Each row corresponds to a distinct \textit{NSFW} prompt.
 The left block shows outputs from the original models, which consistently generate sensitive content when given explicit queries.
 The right block displays the results after integrating \saferedirector.

 Across all tested models, \saferedirector consistently removes \textit{NSFW} elements and replaces them with well-clothed, contextually appropriate content.
 Importantly, scene semantics, background composition, and visual fidelity are well preserved.
-These results demonstrate the strong generalization capability of \saferedirector and its plug-and-play compatibility, requiring no model-specific retraining for effective deployment.
+These results demonstrate the strong transferability of \saferedirector across compatible Stable Diffusion-family variants and its plug-and-play compatibility, without model-specific retraining within this model family.